 After a well is drilled, often to depths over 5,000 feet, casing (steel pipe) is inserted in the well and cemented in place by pumping cement into the well annulus--the space between the casing and the rock formation.
 The casing and cement prevent fluids in the formation from mixing with each other or with injected fluids.
 If the casing is cemented across the injection zone, small holes are punched through the casing with a special gun.
 Usually the casing is cemented from just above the injection zone back to the surface and fluid is injected below the casing into fractures in the injection zone.
 Tests may be required to ensure the well is operating properly and that injected fluids are confined to the intended injection zone.

 An injection zone in a geothermal field may be a permeable rock, like sandstone, but usually it is a fractured rock.
 Rock beds chosen as injection zones often are overlain by impermeable, finer-grained beds—like shale.
 These are called cap rocks and they keep injected fluids inside the injection zones.

-The Department of Conservation, Division of Oil, Gas, and Geothermal Resources (DOGGR), under provisions of the Public Resources Code and the federal Safe Drinking Water Act, regulates all geothermal wells drilled on private and state lands.
+The Department of Conservation's Geologic Energy Management Division (CalGEM, formerly DOGGR), under provisions of the Public Resources Code and the federal Safe Drinking Water Act, regulates all geothermal wells drilled on private and state lands.
 California geothermal injection wells are considered federal Class V injection wells, and the state injection program includes permitting, inspection, enforcement, mechanical integrity testing, sealing and closing (plugging and abandonment) oversight, data management, and public outreach.

 There are about 160 geothermal injection wells located in about a dozen geothermal fields in California.
 In 2009, over 300 billion kilograms of water was injected into the wells.